-• Around 100 new homes of mixed size and type to include affordable housing.
+Around 100 new homes of mixed size and type to include affordable housing.
 The final amount of new homes will be confirmed through the planning application process.

-- Main vehicular access to the site will be from a combination of entry points Banters Lane or through Site 7d via Main Road - Provide pedestrian and cycle connections - Provide a well-connected internal road layout which allows for bus priority measures.
+- Main vehicular access to the site will be from a combination of entry points - Provide pedestrian and cycle connections - Provide a well-connected internal road layout.